- What We Buy

 The London market fixings are internationally published benchmarks for precious metals prices.
 The trade associations who set the London fixings are regarded as fully transparent, worldwide authorities on precious metal valuations.
 Therefore, London fixings are used to deal in large amounts, or to achieve the accepted average price of precious metals.
 Essentially, the London fixings are designed to allow precious metals buyers and sellers to trade at a fair market price.

-There are five association members who are responsible for the gold market fixing:
+There are 15 association members who are responsible for the gold market fixing:

 Members participate in a conference call twice daily to contribute average sales prices.
 They come to an agreement on the price, which is fixed for transactions that happen throughout the business day.

-There are three members of the LBMA that conduct the silver market fixing once daily:
+There are 12 members of the LBMA that conduct the silver market fixing once daily:

-The silver fix is administrated by Thompson Reuters using an auction-based, auditable electronic system that matches buying and selling orders to reach a benchmark for the price of silver.
+The gold and silver fixes are administrated by ICE Benchmark Administration (IBA) using an auction-based, auditable electronic system that matches buying and selling orders to reach a benchmark for the price of silver.

 In addition to the above items, the refiner’s bars must have passed the stringent testing procedures laid down by the LBMA.